"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Uniform ``bootstrap domain-of-dependence'' boundary density estimates

-\begin{rem} With reference to Remark~\ref{rem:tilde_1}, we mention that Lemma~\eqref{3d_decay_lemma_2ndkind} and subsequent lemmas apply in particular to the function $\widetilde{b} = b$ in \Cref{eq:tdie_sl}; in that case we will accordingly use untilded notations as in e.g.
+\begin{rem} With reference to Remark~\ref{rem:tilde_1}, we mention that Lemma~\ref{3d_decay_lemma_2ndkind} and subsequent lemmas apply in particular to the function $\widetilde{b} = b$ in \Cref{eq:tdie_sl}; when such applications arise we will accordingly use untilded notations such as e.g.

-instead of~\eqref{htildedef},
+instead of~\eqref{umintilde_def},

-instead of~\eqref{umintilde_def}, and
+instead of~\eqref{htildedef}, and

 instead of~\eqref{Ht_def_generic}. \end{rem}